Noelierx/bookgraph/README.md

 - **Rate Limiting**: Built-in delays between API calls to respect service limits

 The enrichment service (`enrichmentService.ts`) centralizes all this logic, making it easy to maintain and extend.

 ---

+## 💡 Notes

+- Data is saved in **localStorage** under the key `book-graph-data`.
+- Enrichment uses **OpenLibrary** and **Google Books** APIs — may take a few seconds for large collections due to rate limiting and API delays.
+- **Goodreads imports** automatically enrich all books with metadata from multiple sources, which can take several minutes for large libraries.
+- Google Books categories are automatically merged into book subjects for better categorization.
+- If a book doesn't connect to others, try adding or refining its **description** or **subjects**, then click *Analyze* again.
+- The enrichment service intelligently combines data from multiple sources, preferring more complete information while avoiding duplicates.

+---